-So far, Samsung has confirmed that GalaxyPlay Link will land on the Samsung Galaxy Fold, Samsung Galaxy S9 and S9 Plus, Samsung Galaxy Note 9, and Samsung Galaxy A90.
-The service will go live for those devices in early December 2019.
+Update, December 16, 2019 (09:48 AM ET): Samsung has once again expanded on the availability of its GalaxyPlay Link application.
+The service now works on the Samsung Galaxy Fold, Samsung Galaxy S9 and S9 Plus, Samsung Galaxy Note 9, and Samsung Galaxy A90.

 It’s possible Samsung could launch the service for other devices, both old and new, and expand to different countries, but those are the only details the company is confirming as of yet.
 Once GalaxyPlay Link is available for your device in your area, click the button below to give it a shot!